 If your coin is tarnished, please let a professional decide if the coin needs cleaned.
 Tarnished coins used to be cleaned by dippingDipped, Dipping

 This refers to chemically cleaning a coin with a diluted acid.
-It used to be common practice until it was discovered that it destroyed the surface of the coin and reduced the coin's value.
+It used to be common practice until it was discovered that it destroyed the surface of the coin and reduced the coin's value., but this method was found to be too damaging.
+Please, do not attempt this process yourself if you value your coin.

 Avoid using baking soda to shine your coin.
 As I stated earlier, natural aging and "toning" may actually add value to your coin.
 It can sometimes actually be quite beautiful, even iridescent.
 Some collectors and dealers are drawn to these iridescent coins and actually pay a premium for them.

 A Coin that has been specially struck for collectors using polished dies and planchets.
-These coins have a very shiny mirrorlike finish with extra sharp details and are not intended for circulation although they are legal tender.
+These coins have a very shiny mirrorlike finish with extra sharp details and are not intended for circulation although they are legal tender. coin which is supposed to be shiny.

 PVC or polyvinyl chloride used to be widely used in making coin holders.
 It can still be found in a lot of soft plastic 'flips', so use care when choosing long-term storage solutions for your coins.
 Be sure your choice does not contain PVC.